-Capital Replacement: A significant topic of discussion through the course of the project has been capital replacement.
-B\K has made it a practice to allocate dollars towards a capital reserve that agencies can access in the event that they need to replace equipment around the building, or if they need to make significant capital repair/improvement to the facility.
-In the case of O'Fallon, B\K would recommend deferring a minimum of \$150,000 per year towards a capital replacement/improvement.
+Capital Replacement22: A significant topic of discussion through the course of the project has been capital replacement.
+BK has made it a practice to allocate dollars towards a capital reserve that agencies can access if they need to replace equipment around the building, or if they need to make significant capital repair/improvement to the facility.
+In the case of O'Fallon, BK would recommend deferring a minimum of \$150,000 per year towards a capital replacement/improvement.
 Over time those dollars could be used to do any of the following: